 These statistics are the only available annual estimates of the numbers of families and people in families.
-Data on families are also available from the 2011 Census.
+Data on families are also available from Census 2021.
 Other family-related data, such as relationships and family characteristics, may be available from other sources (for example, Understanding Society, which is a UK longitudinal study that has been running since 2009).

 The ONS produces other data relating to families including marriages, civil partnerships, divorces, and population estimates by marital status and living arrangements, which has data for living arrangements of people aged 16 years and over.
 Statistics on family sizes and families and the labour market are also available.Back to table of contents

 Civil partnerships in the UK are a form of civil union allowing couples to obtain essentially the same rights and responsibilities as civil marriage.
 Civil partnerships were first granted for same-sex couples under the Civil Partnership Act 2004.
 Civil partners are entitled to: